akrolsmir/buni/README.md

 - Native Discord integration for game gen
   - https://discord.com/developers/docs/activities/overview#embedded-app-sdk
 - Speed up long file diffs by not rewriting the whole thing?
+- Generate a bunch of app prompts via Claude, then build them all
+  - Or fill out the app ecosystem/Twitterlike with Claude...

 ### Medium term roadmap (?)